IBM/z_ansible_collections_samples/z_appliance_control_center/ssa_deploy_ansible/README.md

 ### Procedure

-- Export the ACC-admin username and password.
-Additionally, set the default password for the appliance-owner that is previously set in the `01_admin_actions.yaml` playbook.
+- Export the default
+  password for the appliance-owner that is previously set in the `01_admin_actions.yaml` playbook.
 Also set a new password for the appliance-owner.
 Keep in mind, the ACC API will be used to set these new passwords for the ACC admin and owner, please be sure you are following the password validation rules in the [ACC API](https://www.ibm.com/docs/en/systems-hardware/zsystems/9175-ME1?topic=reference-user-management#api_reference__title__3):

   ```bash
   export ACC_OWNER_DEFAULT_PASSWORD=<owner_default_password>
   export ACC_OWNER_PASSWORD=<owner_new_password>
   ```
-  The `admin_username` is the ACC's SSC LPAR username, and the `admin_new_password` is the new/updated password that is set by the ACC-admin. `owner_default_password` is the default password set by the ACC-admin for the appliance-owner.
-The `owner_new_password` is the password set by the appliance-owner.
+  The `owner_default_password` is the default password set by the ACC-admin for the appliance-owner.
+The `owner_new_password` is the password set by the appliance-owner for logging into ACC.
   Moreover, the password must adhere to the following rules:
   - Length: 15-128 characters.
   - Valid characters: letters, digits, special characters (`-_#!@$%&?`).